Jorge Reyes (footballer)

-Jorge Reyes Oregón (born January 23, 1991, in Acapulco, Guerrero, Mexico) is a Mexican former footballer who last played as a defender.
+Jorge Reyes Oregón (born January 23, 1991) is a Mexican former footballer who last played as a defender.

 Club career

 He was one of the young promising players of América that debuted in the Torneo Apertura 2011.
 He made his senior team debut on August 13, 2011, as a starter in a match against Tigres UANL in a 2–2 draw at the Estadio Universitario.